formkit/docs-content/guides/export-inputs.md

 ---
-title: Export and modify inputs
+title: Export and restructure inputs
 description: Follow this guide to learn how to create, register, and use a custom FormKit input in your project.
 ---

-# Export and modify inputs
+# Export and restructure inputs
-Using the FormKit CLI we can export FormKit's open source inputs, and modify their core structure and functionality.
+FormKit inputs ship with a lot of markup.
+This is useful for ensuring inputs are written in an accessible manner.
+However, there are times where it makes sense to modify the existing structure of a FormKit input.
+Using the FormKit CLI we can export FormKit's open source inputs, and modify their original structure or even their functionality.

-## Getting Started
+In this guide, we'll export the text input, and restructure it to better support a floating label design.

+## Export via CLI

 FormKit comes with its own CLI to make exporting inputs a breeze.
 At the base directory of your project, run:

 <client-only>

 ```sh